 Bodega Artisan Cheese.
 In the heritage farmstead tradition, these country cheeses are produced in small batches from one- to two-day old milk, then immediately made into cheese.
 This seals in the fresh, mild flavor, even in the aged cheeses.
 Owner Patty Karlin also offers cheese-making classes.
 (Bodega, 707-876-3483)

 Ramini Mozzarella.
 This is the closest you will ever get to real mozzarella di bufala in most of America, since owners Craig and Audrey Ramini raise real Italian water buffalo on their bucolic ranch.
-Come for a tour and a picnic tasting, then stay to play with the adorable baby buffalo in the pastures and “calf town.”
+Call to schedule a tour and a picnic tasting, then stay to play with the adorable baby buffalo in the pastures and “calf town.”
 (175 Gericke Road, Tomales, 415-690-6633)

 Joe Matos Cheese Factory.
 Joe and Mary Matos grew up in the Portuguese Azores on the lush volcanic island of Sao Jorge, noted for its delicious cheeses.
 They relocated to Santa Rosa in the 1970s, carrying the recipe for their native cheese with them.
 3669 Llano Road, Santa Rosa, 707-584-5283

 McClelland's Dairy.
 This third-generation family dairy was founded by Irish immigrant Robert McClelland, and is now operated by his son George, George’s wife Dora, and their daughter Jana.
 They specialize in European-style organic artisan butter.
 Take a farm tour (offered seasonaly, by appointment only) to watch a cow being milked and pet a calf in the nursery.
 (6475 Bodega Ave., Petaluma, 707-664-0452)

 Pugs Leap Cheese at White Whale Farm.
 After running their goat dairy, White Whale Farm, for several years, Anna and Dan Conner took over Pugs Leap in 2010, continuing the high-quality cheese-making tradition.
 (5880 Carroll Road, Petaluma, 707-876-3300)